 - Academic Assessment Committee: Review and provide direction for Ability Assessment and Learning Outcomes at all levels; oversee peer review process for program updates and reviews; maintain integrity of course evaluation process and develop policy/practices for its use.
-COMPOSITION: Divisional Representation (elected by each division); SEGS Director of Assessment, Vice President for Academic Affairs, Director of Institutional Research and Assessment.
+COMPOSITION: five at-large faculty members selected by Faculty Association; SEGS Director of Assessment, Vice President for Academic Affairs, Director of Institutional Research and Assessment.

 - Academic Policy and Affairs Council: Develops and reviews policies that are directly or indirectly related to the University's curriculum, academic policies, and academic programs and policy decisions in: academic standards, development of the library, student conduct and discipline, and faculty tenure and promotion.
 COMPOSITION: Department chairs.
 Chaired by the Vice President for Academic Affairs.

 - Admissions Appeals Committee: Reviews student appeals for admission to the University.
-COMPOSITION: Director of Enrollment Services, Registrar, Director of Student Academic Services, two faculty representatives selected by Faculty Association.
+COMPOSITION: Director of Enrollment Services, Registrar, Director of Student Academic Services, two faculty representatives selected by the Director of Enrollment Services.

 - Campus Inter-Functional Team (CIFT): Develop, implement, and review student service among the administrative functions to best serve student needs.
 Coordinate the administration of student information within the ConnectND system.
 As a partner in the accomplishment of university strategic goals, review campus initiatives and provide administrative perspective regarding the management of those initiatives within the administrative system and structure.
-COMPOSITION: VPAA, VPSA, VPBA; Director & Administrative Assistant of Graduate Studies; Staff of Business, Enrollment Services, Financial Aid, Registrar’s Office, Student Academic Services, Graduate School; CIO; one faculty representative selected by Faculty Senate; one student representative selected by Student Senate.
+COMPOSITION: The meetings have included representatives from the Business Office, Enrollment Services, Financial Aid, Registrar’s Office, Student Academic Services, Student Success, and Distance Learning.

 - Institutional Review Board: Safeguards the rights of human subjects in research, development, or related activities undertaken by members of the university community; the Board must review and approve all such proposed activity.
-COMPOSITION: Director of Institutional Research and Assessment (chair), Director of Graduate Studies, Administration Rep (appointed by President, in consultation with VPAA), Community Rep, Medical Rep, Divisional representation selected by division/school, and faculty at large (1) selected by Faculty Association.
+COMPOSITION: Director of Institutional Research and Assessment (chair), Academic Affairs Representative (appointed by VPAA in consultation with the IRB Chair), Community Rep, , Education Rep, Program representation, and faculty at large (1) selected by Faculty Association.

 - Judicial Council: Hears appeals from VPSA decisions regarding violations of the Student Code of Conduct and hearings on judicial matters.
 COMPOSITION: Two faculty appointed by the president, three students selected by Student Senate.

 - Marketing Committee: A cross-functional group that advises the Director of Marketing on marketing plans and strategies.
-COMPOSITION: Marketing Director (chair), Graphic Designer, VPAA, Director of Graduate Studies, Advancement Office, Athletics, Enrollment Services, ITC, 2 faculty reps selected by the Marketing Director, and 1 student rep selected by Student Senate.
+COMPOSITION: Marketing Director (chair), Graphic Designer, Vice President for Academic Affairs, Director of Graduate Studies, Advancement Office, Athletics, Enrollment Services, Technology Services, 2 faculty reps selected by the Marketing Director, and 1 student rep selected by Student Senate.

 - President's Cabinet: Coordinate the functions and advance the best interests of Valley City State University.
 COMPOSITION: President, Vice President for Academic Affairs, Vice President for Business Affairs, Vice President for Student Affairs, Chief Information Officer, Director of Advancement, Director of Marketing, Director of Athletics.

 - Staff Personnel Board: Conduct hearings on appeal from employees who have been suspended without pay, dismissed for cause, demoted, or dismissed due to a reduction in force (HR27) or when a regular staff employee is dissatisfied with an aspect of employment over which the employee has no control and on which remedial action is desired (HR 28).
 COMPOSITION: Three members appointed by the University President.

 - Staff Senate: Representative of Broadbanded staff; to inform and serve.
 Strive to promote communication among administrators, faculty and staff.
-COMPOSITION: Two (2) seats/members per category: Professional, Technical/Paraprofessional/Offi ce Support, Facilities; Past President; HR Director.
+COMPOSITION: Approximately seven percent (7%) of the staff employees per category: Professional, Technical/Paraprofessional/Office Support, Facilities; Past President.

 - Student Grievance Committee: Resolve student academic grievances.
 COMPOSITION: Vice President for Academic Affairs, Vice President for Student Affairs, 3 faculty, and 3 students selected by the VPAA and VPSA, respectively, as needed.

 - Teacher Education Appeals Committee: Reviews student petitions seeking exceptions to those policies, regulations, or academic requirements of the School of Education and Graduate Studies relate to the Teacher Education Program.
 Committee will consider the evidence and make a recommendation in the matter.
 All recommendations and actions of this committee are advisory in nature to the Dean of Education who will render a final decision in a timely manner.
 COMPOSITION: Three faculty members from the School of Education and Graduate Studies selected by the Dean of the School of Education and Graduate Studies.

 - Technology Advisory Committee: Annual information technology planning process and address general policies related to information technology with the purpose of applying information technology in pursuit of the institutional mission and vision.
-Technology plans and policy recommendations will provide guidance to Information Technology Center staff, the Executive Team, and North Dakota State technology planning activities.
-COMPOSITION: CIO, two student representatives selected by Student Senate annually), two staff representative (one representative elected each year by the Staff Senate for a two-year term), one Technology Services representative, one instructional designer (elected by the Instructional Design Team), and four faculty representatives from four different departments (each department may submit a nomination to the faculty association provided the department does not have a faculty members already serving on TAC - members of the association will elect two representaties per year for two-year terms).
+Technology plans and policy recommendations will provide guidance to Technology Services staff, VCSU strategic planning processes, and North Dakota State technology planning activities.
+COMPOSITION: CIO, two student representatives (selected by Student Senate annually), two staff representative (one representative elected each year by the Staff Senate for a two-year term), one Technology Services representative, one instructional designer (elected by the Instructional Design Team), and four faculty representatives from four different departments (each department may submit a nomination to the faculty association provided the department does not have a faculty members already serving on TAC - members of the association will elect two representaties per year for two-year terms).
 All elections shall be held prior to October 1 of each year.

 - University Hearings & Appeals Board: An avenue of final appeal of a decision by a university official or by an established university committee.
 A hearing body in matters dealing with alleged violations of the Student Bill of Rights.
 COMPOSITION: One administrator, two faculty, and two students, all appointed by the president.

 - University Policy Committee: To assist in the coordination, development and oversight of VCSU Policies and to ensure that the VCSU Policy Manual is complete and current.
 This policy brings with it a formal process for achieving its purpose.
 COMPOSITION: Vice President for Academic Affairs (chair), Vice President for Student Affairs, Vice President for Business Affairs, 3 staff (selected by staff senate; including one member of staff senate), three faculty (selected by faculty association; including one member of faculty senate), Human Resources Director.

 - Emergency Management Team/VCSU Loss Control: Recommend programs and policies to promote safety, reduce risks, ensure compliance with laws and regulations, and control costs.
-COMPOSITION: Director of Facilities Services, 1 representative from each from area: Facilities Services, Facilities Usage, Housing, Business Office, Academic Affairs, Staff, Executive Team, one Student selected by Student Senate, and two faculty representatives selected by division/ school and Executive Team.
+COMPOSITION: Campus Safety Coordinator, Director of Facilities Services, Assistant Director of Facilities Services, President, Vice President of Business Affairs, Vice President of Student Affairs, Vice President for Academic Affairs, Director of Marketing and Communications.

 Sponsored by: The President